Free shipping on USA orders Over $30

 Couple glove use with other safety practices: disconnect all power sources before starting, ensure proper air circulation to prevent fume inhalation, wear eye protection, thoroughly review the user manual for specific instructions, and let someone know about your troubleshooting venture for safety backup.

-A folding knife can become jammed for several reasons, often tied to maintenance, environment, and usage.
+Folding knives can jam for several common reasons, often related to maintenance, environmental conditions, and usage.

-Regular use of a folding knife can lead to the accumulation of dirt, lint, and other particles within the moving parts, particularly around the pivot area and locking mechanism.
-This gunk can obstruct the blade's path, making it difficult to open or close.
+• Dirt and Debris Buildup: Regular use can cause dirt, lint, and other particles to accumulate around the pivot and locking mechanism.
+They can block the blade's path, making it hard to open or close smoothly.

 Step-by-Step Troubleshooting Methods